-IVF is a technique involving the fertilisation of eggs by sperm outside the body.
+IVF is a technique involving the fertilization of eggs by sperm outside the body.
 The term literally means 'fertilization in glass' - hence the commonly used description 'test-tube baby' technique.

-IVF treatment is made up of a number of procedures usually referred to as a 'treatment cycle'.
-An outline of what is involved in a typical IVF treatment is described below.
+IVF treatment is made up of a number of several procedures usually referred to as a 'treatment cycle'.
+The cycle consists of multiple steps.

-Down regulation - Firstly, the woman is prescribed a drug taken in the form of a nasal spray or an injection which suppresses the release of the hormones responsible for the production of an egg.
-This is necessary in order to establish a 'baseline' from which to start ovarian stimulation and to prevent spontaneous ovulation before egg collection can take place.
+First of all, the woman is prescribed a drug which suppresses the release of the hormones responsible for the production of an egg.
+This is necessary in order to establish a 'base' from which to start ovarian stimulation.

-Ovarian stimulation - Once a base line has been established, the woman commences ovarian stimulation which takes the form of a daily intra-muscular injection.
-Stimulating the ovaries in this way should produce several eggs to ensure that there are enough suitable eggs for fertilization.
+Ovarian stimulation - Once the base has been established, ovarian stimulation commences, which takes the form of a daily intra-muscular injection.
+Stimulating the ovaries this way should produce several eggs to ensure that there are enough for fertilization.

-Final injection - When the ultrasound scan and blood tests indicate that there are a sufficient number of mature follicles (the sacs in which the eggs grow), a final injection is administered to ensure the ripening of the eggs in preparation for the egg collection.
+One the ultrasound scan and blood tests indicate that there are a sufficient number of mature follicles, a final injection is administered to ensure the ripening of the eggs in preparation for the egg collection.

-Egg collection - Eggs are collected from the ovaries through the vagina using a fine needle under ultrasound guidance to aspirate the eggs from the follicles.
-This is performed as a day-case, typically under sedation.
+Eggs are collected from the ovaries through the vagina using a fine needle under ultrasound guidance to remove the eggs from the follicles.
+This is performed as a day-case in our Day Care Unit, typically under sedation.

-Embryo transfer - If fertilisation has occurred, usually two of the embryos are transferred directly into the uterus two days after the egg collection.
+If fertilization was successful, usually two of the embryos are transferred directly into the uterus two days after the egg collection.
 The embryos are transfer through the vagina and cervix using a fine catheter.
-This procedure is usually pain free.
+Usually this procedure is painless.

-Pregnancy test - A pregnancy test should be carried out fourteen days after the embryo transfer.
+A pregnancy test should be carried out fourteen days after the transfer.
 If the result is positive, an ultrasound scan is recommended two or three weeks later to check the embryo is alive and situated in the uterus.

 GIFT (Gamete Intra-Fallopian Transfer)

 GIFT is an early, and very simple ART (Assisted Reproductive Technology) technique.
-The success rate with GIFT is even somewhat higher than with standard IVF (in vitro fertilization), but GIFT can be performed only if the patient has normal fallopian tubes and adequate sperm.
-For cases with abnormal fallopian tubes, IVF is mandated.
+The success rate with GIFT is higher than with standard IVF (in vitro fertilization), but GIFT can only be performed if the patient has healthy fallopian tubes and adequate sperm.
+Otherwise, IVF should be mandated.

 GIFT stands for "Gamete Intra-Fallopian Transfer."
-Gametes, i.e., the female's eggs and the male's sperm, are washed and placed via a catheter directly into the woman's fallopian tubes.
-This usually involves a minor surgical procedure which allows you to go home the same day with a minor degree of pain that lasts for just a few days.
-With GIFT, fertilization occurs inside the woman's body (not outside), and mimics the way a normally fertilized egg would begin its journey to the uterus for implantation.
-Understanding this older and more "natural" ART treatment is helpful for understanding the newer, more complex treatments.
+Gametes, the female's eggs and the male's sperm, are placed via catheter directly into the patient's fallopian tubes.
+This usually involves a minor surgical procedure which allows you to go home the same day.
+With GIFT, fertilization occurs inside the patient's body, and mimics the way a normally fertilized egg would begin its journey to the uterus for implantation.

 How Does GIFT Work?

-The GIFT technique follows nature by allowing the eggs to fertilize and develop in the natural environment of the fallopian tube, and then to make their way to the uterus for implantation according to a normal timetable.
+The GIFT technique allows the eggs to fertilize and develop in the natural environment of the fallopian tube, and then to make their way to the uterus for implantation according to a healthy timetable.
 In contrast, in vitro fertilization (IVF) places fertilized eggs directly into the uterus.
-One of GIFT's major advantages over IVF is that the technique relies to a far greater degree on the body's natural processes and timetable to produce pregnancy, and is acceptable to those religious groups which avoid the more embryo invasive technologies.
-In technical IVF terms, we would say that it is the best of all methods of "co-culture".
+One of GIFT's major advantages over IVF is that the technique relies to a far greater degree on the body's natural processes and timetable to produce pregnancy, and is acceptable to religious patients who avoid the more embryo invasive technologies.